California Birth Malpractice Lawyer

 The new law significantly increases the cap on non-economic damages (for pain and suffering), which was previously fixed at $250,000.
 As of 2023, this cap is now higher and will continue to increase annually to account for inflation, allowing families to seek more just compensation for their profound losses.

 Absolutely.
 While large hospital systems have immense resources and powerful legal teams, they are not above the law.
-We have decades of experience litigating against major healthcare providers in California.
+We have decades of experience litigating against major healthcare providers across the country.
 We have the resources, expert networks, and courtroom experience to level the playing field and hold them accountable.

 Finding the right expert is crucial.
 The best experts are not just leaders in their field (like neonatology or obstetrics), but they are also excellent communicators who can clearly explain complex medical concepts to a jury.
 Our firm has spent decades building a national network of these elite, credible experts who are willing to stand up and testify on behalf of injured children.